What Are "Life Transitions"?

-Through out human history, life transitions have been honored by community ceremonies or personal rituals.
+Through out human history, life transitions have been honored in community ceremonies or personal rituals.
 In a world that lacks sacrament and ceremony, making time for therapy and creative reflection ensures that we come out on the other side of these passageways healthy and whole.